Progressive music: Criticism

-Hip hop
+Hip-hop

-"Progressive rap" has been used by academics to describe a certain type of hip hop music.
+"Progressive rap" has been used by academics to describe a certain type of hip-hop.
 Anthony B. Pinn regards it as a thematic subset alongside gangsta rap and "status rap", which expresses concerns about social status and mobility.
 While exploring existential crises and philosophical contradictions similar to gangsta rap, progressive rap, he says, "seeks to address these concerns without intracommunal aggression and in terms of political and cultural education, providing an interpretation of American society and a constructive agenda (e.g. self respect, knowledge, pride, and unity) for the uplift of Black America".
 He adds that works of the genre also utilize "a more overt dialogue with and interpretation of Black religiosity".
 In a corollary analysis, fellow academic Evelyn L. Parker says that progressive rap "seeks to transform systems of injustice by transforming the perspective of their victims" while demonstrating "the clear prophetic voice reflecting the rage caused by the dehumanizing injustices that African Americans experience".